The Woman Who Left: Production

 The Woman Who Left was directed by Lav Diaz, who was also the film's editor and cinematographer.
-It was produced by Sine Olivia and Cinema One Originals with the latter's head Ronald Arguelles being the film's executive producer.
+It was produced by Sine Olivia and Cinema One Originals, with the latter's head, Ronald Arguelles, being the film's executive producer.
 According to Diaz the film was made not for a film festival.
 The film was planned to have a duration of four hours and by June 2016, the film was already in the editing process.

-The film was primarily shot in Calapan, Oriental Mindoro, the Philippines which is the hometown of lead actress, Charo Santos-Concio.
+The film was primarily shot in Calapan, Oriental Mindoro, the Philippines, which is the hometown of lead actress Charo Santos-Concio.
 According to Diaz, the film was inspired by the 1872 short story "God Sees the Truth, But Waits" by Leo Tolstoy.
 Diaz, reflecting on the story and how it relates to his work, said that life is not truly understood by anyone and that more often people "abide and succumb to life's randomness."
-Charo Santos-Concio, the lead actress described the film as "a story of forgiveness, of transcendence."
+Charo Santos-Concio, the lead actress, described the film as "a story of forgiveness, of transcendence."

 Release

 While the film was not made for a particular film festival, director Diaz is open to the idea of screening The Woman Who Left in film festivals.
 In June 2016, it was reported that talks were ongoing for the film to be screened locally in the Philippines and overseas.
 There were also talks for the film to be screened at the 2016 Metro Manila Film Festival.

 The Woman Who Left was screened at the 73rd Venice International Film Festival held in September 2016 as the lone entry produced entirely by an Asian production film company.
 The 2016 Venice Film Festival marks the third time director Lav Diaz has entered a work at the film festival.

-The Woman Who Left will also be screened at the 2016 Cinema One Originals Film Festival.
+The Woman Who Left was also screened at the 2016 Cinema One Originals Film Festival.
 The film's local commercial theatrical release was initially set on 23 September 2016 to run for at least a week so it could be eligible to be submitted as a Philippine entry for the Best Foreign Language Film award at the 89th Academy Awards.
 The playdate of The Woman Who Left was moved to 28 September 2016 after Ma' Rosa was selected as the Philippine submission for the award instead.

+Reception

-Critical reception
+Critical response

 On the review aggregator website Rotten Tomatoes, The Woman Who Left holds an approval rating of 80% based on 20 reviews, and an average rating of 7.3/10.
 On Metacritic, the film has a weighted average score of 83 out of 100, based on 13 critics, indicating "universal acclaim".